cdrummey216/whoami/framing.md

 # Framing the World
 When you envision yourself, where are you?
 Within that vision of yourself, what do you know and what do you propose?

-That place is where peace can be found.
+That place that you envision yourself, what ever the context (perception or reality), is where peace can be found.
 Harmonize your actions and thoughts in order to get there.

+Imagine yourself as a ship at sea, the sounds of the waves surround you and above in the clear sky, you can see the stars innumerable.
+With one hand on the helm, you keep your eye fixed on a single star and a straight line can be traced from the tip of your bow, off the horizon and up, until it reaches your star.
+You are determined and calm because you have a destination and the passion to get there.
+All you have to do is keep your eye on that star.

+A star can be something, anything, that acts as a waypoint for the self, or a guiding influence on the things we do, the things we think, and the things we say.

 ## Propositional Mathematics